 For LangGraph Users

 If you're already using LangGraph, the Codon SDK provides seamless integration through the LangGraphWorkloadAdapter.
 This allows you to wrap your existing StateGraphs with minimal code changes while gaining comprehensive telemetry and observability.
+See Execution and Results for the complete interface that becomes available.

 Understanding State Graph vs Compiled Graph